Optimal differentially private kernel learning with random projection: Excess risk analysis of DP kernel learning with squared loss

 \subsection{DP kernel ridge regression via random feature mapping}

-To highlight the critical role of the dimension reduction method in the generalization performance of DP kernel learning, here we investigate a popular method of dimension reduction in DP kernel learning: random feature mapping.
-In particular, we present a RFF-based DP kernel ridge regression algorithm \citep{rahimi2007random, chaudhuri2011differentially}, given in Algorithm~\ref{alg:dprff_reg}, and provide its excess risk bound in Theorem~\ref{thm:dprff_reg_rate}.
+To compare our method to the existing method for differentially private kernel regression, we study a widely used technique: random feature mapping.
+In particular, we present the RFF-based DP kernel ridge regression algorithm \citep{rahimi2007random, chaudhuri2011differentially} and provide its excess risk bound.

 We begin by introducing the concept of a random feature map: \begin{definition}[Random feature map, \cite{rahimi2007random}] Let $k : \mathcal{X} \times \mathcal{X} \rightarrow \mathbb{R}$ be a positive definite kernel.
 Let $\varphi:\mathcal{X}\times\Omega\rightarrow\mathbb{R}$ be a bounded measurable function such that for all $x,x^\prime\in\mathcal{X}$,